Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images: Results and Discussion

 \subsection{Segmentation Performance by Quality Groups}

-To further evaluate the segmentation model's performance, the test set consisting of 25 fundus images was stratified into three groups based on the Dice coefficient:
+To further evaluate the segmentation model's performance, the test set, consisting of 25 fundus images was stratified into three groups based on the Dice coefficient:

-\subsubsection{Good-Performance (Dice $\geq$ 0.8)}
+\subsubsection{Good-Performance (Dice \texorpdfstring{$\geq$}{>=} 0.8)}

 The \textbf{Good-Performance} group consisted of 21 samples, achieving a mean Dice of 0.935 with a 95\% CI of [0.914, 0.955].
-The sample is shown in Fig. \ref{fig:good_result}.
-The model architecture proved more effective in these cases, as it was able to enhance the edge details of the lesions more accurately than the U-Net model.
-Additionally, most images in this group had relatively higher resolution compared to the other two groups.
-Since the U-Net component produced segmentations with acceptable error, the second stage, responsible for calculating parameters such as approximate lesion diameter, lesion location, and pixel-wise probability, was able to perform with minimal error, contributing to the strong segmentation performance of the SLIC component.
+The sample is shown in Fig.~\ref{fig:good_result}.
+The model architecture proved more effective in these cases, as it was able to enhance the edge details of the lesions more accurately than the UNet model.
+Additionally, most images in this group had a relatively higher resolution compared to the other two groups.
+Since the UNet component produced segmentation with acceptable error, the second stage, responsible for calculating parameters such as approximate lesion diameter, lesion location, and pixel-wise probability, was able to perform with minimal error, contributing to the strong segmentation performance of the SLIC component.

-\subsubsection{Moderate-Performance (0.5 $\leq$ Dice $<$ 0.8)}
+\subsubsection{Moderate-Performance (0.5 \texorpdfstring{$\leq$}{<=} Dice \texorpdfstring{$<$}{<} 0.8)}

 The \textbf{Moderate-Performance} group comprised 2 samples with a mean Dice of 0.618 (95\% CI: [0.308, 0.929]).
 Although the overall image quality is good in these two images, the lesion blends into the background, making it difficult for the Hybrid model to segment it accurately.
-This challenge is particularly evident in the lightweight U-Net component, which tends to under-perform in regions where lesion boundaries are poorly defined.
-While the SLIC component generally handles such cases better due to its colour-based clustering, its performance is hindered when the U-Net provides inaccurate initial approximations of the lesion size, leading to unreliable inputs for the SLIC stage.
-Simultaneously, the large-scale U-Net model (1024×1024) demonstrated improved performance, highlighting the importance of higher-resolution images in cases where the lesion is not clearly distinguishable from the background and appears to blend into it (Fig. \ref{fig:moderate_result}).
+This challenge is particularly evident in the lightweight UNet component, which tends to under-perform in regions where lesion boundaries are poorly defined.
+While the SLIC component generally handles such cases better due to its color-based clustering, its performance is hindered when the UNet provides inaccurate initial approximations of the lesion size, leading to unreliable inputs for the SLIC stage.
+Simultaneously, the large-scale UNet model (1024×1024) demonstrated improved performance, highlighting the importance of higher-resolution images in cases where the lesion is not clearly distinguishable from the background and appears to blend into it (Fig.~\ref{fig:moderate_result}).

-\subsubsection{Poor-Performance (Dice $<$ 0.5)}
+\subsubsection{Poor-Performance (Dice \texorpdfstring{$<$}{<} 0.5)}